Hemlock : Compact and Scalable Mutual Exclusion: Optimization: Aggressive Hand-Over

 While the aggressive hand-over optimization improves contended throughput, it can lead to surprising \emph{use-after-free} memory lifecycle pathologies and is thus not safe for general use in a \texttt{pthread\_mutex} implementation \footnote{We thank Alexander Monakov and Travis Downs for reminding us of this concern}.

 Consider the following scenario where we have a structure instance $I$ that contains a lock $L$ and a reference count for $I$.
 The reference count, which is currently $2$, is protected by $L$.
 Thread $T1$ currently holds $L$ while it accesses $I$.
 Thread $T2$ arrives and stalls waiting to acquire $L$ and access $I$. $T1$ finishes accessing $I$, decrements the reference count from $2$ to $1$ and then calls \texttt{unlock(L)}. $T1$ executes Listing-\ref{Listing:hemlockAH} line 12 and then stalls. $T2$ then acquires $L$ and accesses $I$.
-When finished, $T2$ reduces the reference count from $1$ to $0$, making note of that fact. $T2$ then releases $L$, and, as the reference count transitioned to $0$, and $I$ should not longer be accessible or reachable, $T2$ frees the memory associated with $I$, which includes $L$. $T1$ resumes at line 13 and accesses $L$, resulting in a use-after-free error.
+When finished, $T2$ reduces the reference count from $1$ to $0$, making note of that fact. $T2$ then releases $L$, and, as the reference count transitioned to $0$, and $I$ should not longer be accessible or reachable, $T2$ frees the memory associated with $I$, which includes $L$. $T1$ -- a tardy straggler -- resumes at line 13 and accesses $L$, resulting in a use-after-free error.
 Similar pathologies have been observed and fixed in the linux kernel lock implementation and the user-mode \texttt{pthread\_mutex} implementations \cite{LifecycleSurprise1,LifecycleSurprise2}.

 Broadly, if the unlock operator has a fast-path which might release or transfer the lock, and, in the same invocation of unlock, might then subsequently access the lock body, then the lock implementation is exposed to the use-after-free problem.
-Put another way, once transfer has been effected or potentially effected, the lock implementation must not access the lock body again.
+Put another way, once transfer has been effected or potentially effected, the \texttt{unlock} implementation must not access the lock body again.
 In our case, the speculative hand-over store at line 12 renders the AH algorithm vulnerable.

 AH remains safe and immune from use-after-free errors, however, in any environment where the lock body $L$ can not recycle while a thread remains in \texttt{unlock(L)}.
-If $L$ is garbage-collected or protected by safe memory reclamation techniques, such as \emph{read-copy update} (RCU), then AH is permissible as the thread calling \texttt{Unlock(L)} holds a reference to $L$ which prevents $L$ from recycling.
-Furthermore, AH is safe if $L$ resides in type-stable memory or if $L$ is never deallocated, as would be the case for statically allocated locks.
-The AH form (with CTR) provides the best overall performance of the Hemlock family and is our preferred form when lifecycle concerns permit.
+In garbage-collected environments, or where $L$ is protected by safe memory reclamation techniques (SMR) -- such as \emph{read-copy update} (RCU), Hazard Pointers, or Epoch-based Reclamation -- then AH is permissible as the thread calling \texttt{Unlock(L)} continues to hold a reference to $L$ which prevents $L$ from recycling.
+Furthermore, AH is also safe if $L$ resides in type-stable memory or if $L$ is never deallocated, as would be the case for statically allocated locks.